-The downside: you shelled out a pretty penny for all those brushes and beauty tools.
-And unfortunately in the year 2013, self-cleaning makeup tools have not risen to the top of technology’s greatest innovations (a girl can dream, right?).
-The upside: you can pin this handy dandy infographic and have a how to clean anything cheat sheet available to you at all times.
-That’s right, ladies, no more excuses!
+The downside: You shelled out a pretty penny for all those brushes and beauty tools.
+And unfortunately in the year 2018, self-cleaning makeup tools have not risen to the top of technology’s greatest innovations (Sure, flying cars are cool, but a makeup brush that washes itself would be genius.)

 How to Clean a Makeup Sponge

-- Wet.
-Run the sponge under warm water.
+1. Wet: Run the sponge under warm water.
 Make sure it gets fully soaked.

 2. Lather: Using a few drops of mild soap or gentle shampoo (we love using baby shampoo for this!), and work any product out of the sponge with your fingers.
 You may need to repeat this a few times if you haven’t cleaned your sponge in a while.

 3. Rinse: Rinse the sponge until the water runs clear.
 Make sure you squeeze throughout to get all the sud out.

 5. Repeat: Make sure you are cleaning your makeup sponges every few uses or once there is no longer a clean, unused section.
 Rinsing the sponge with warm water after each use will also help keep the germs away and your sponge in good condition.

 How to: Clean Your Makeup Brushes

-- Rinse.
-Rinse the bristles, always with water streaming down — you want to avoid running water directly into the base of the brush, which can weaken the glue and shorten the lifespan of your brush.
+1. Rinse: Rinse the bristles, always with water streaming down — you want to avoid running water directly into the base of the brush, which can weaken the glue and shorten the lifespan of your brush.
 This is why bristles begin to fall out.

 How to: Clean Your Hairbrush

-- Soak.
-Fill a bowl with water and add a few drops of clarifying shampoo.
+2. Soak: Fill a bowl with water and add a few drops of clarifying shampoo.
 If your brush is plastic, soak it for three to five minutes.
 If your brush has a fabric head, do not soak it, but dip the bristles in the water a few times.
 If you don’t have a clarifying shampoo, you can use a solution of vinegar diluted in water.

 3. Scrub: To get those bristles good as new, take an unused toothbrush, wet it with the soapy water and give it a good scrub.
 This is especially important if you have any product buildup on the brush.
 Rinse with fresh water.